ayushsahu0/Dual-radio-communication-with-ESP32-and-Espressif-IDE/esp1/tutorial/esp1_Walkthrough.md

 1. **Parameter Check:**

-•  The function first checks if the payload buffer is NULL or if payload_size is zero.
+•  The function first checks if the payload buffer is NULL or if `payload_size` is zero.
 If either condition is true, it logs an error and exits the function.

 2. **Random Number Generation:**

-•  The function uses esp_random() to generate a random number.
+•  The function uses `esp_random()` to generate a random number.
 This function utilizes the ESP32’s hardware random number generator.

 3. **Extracting the Last Two Digits:**

-•  The last two digits of the random number are obtained using the modulo operation (random_no % 100).
+•  The last two digits of the random number are obtained using the modulo operation (`random_no % 100`).

 4. **Logging the Random Number:**

-•  The function logs the generated random number using ESP_LOGI.
+•  The function logs the generated random number using `ESP_LOGI`.

 5. **Formatting the Number:**

-•  The random number is formatted as a two-digit string and stored in the payload buffer using snprintf.
+•  The random number is formatted as a two-digit string and stored in the payload buffer using `snprintf`.

 6. **Error Handling:**

-•  The function checks if snprintf was successful.
+•  The function checks if `snprintf` was successful.
 If not, it logs an error.
 If the buffer size was too small, it logs a warning.